 Rake it over again, repeating the process until the whole area is level, even and firm, but not compacted.
 Sprinkle granules of pre-turf fertiliser or bone meal over the area following the instructions on the pack, and lightly rake it in.
 This helps the rooting process, so your turf becomes established more quickly.

 Mark out the exact boundaries of the lawn using a builder’s line and sharpened wooden stakes or pegs.
 Drive them into the ground with a club hammer.

 Rake your soil one last time – remove any last stones and make sure that it’s level.
-You’ll then be able to immediately lay your turf.
+Once the soil is level, keep off the area for a few weeks to let the rain get on it and allow for the ground to settle before laying your new turf.